200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-05-TheLastBroadcast.md

 ```
 While war rages overseas...what happens to the actors of a top-rated live radio show when the show falls apart live, on the air?

-Each player needs to choose a ìreal-lifeî secret persona for their actor related to the on-going war, and a character trope for their ìon-airî character.
+Each player needs to choose a ‚Äúreal-life‚Äù secret persona for their actor related to the on-going war, and a character trope for their ‚Äúon-air‚Äù character.

 Examples: